 Getting in: Museum of Science and Industry tickets are included on Go Chicago Card.

 Millennium Park is located at the north end of Grant Park and features the famous sculpture by Anish Kapoor known as the Cloud Gate.

 Locals call it The Bean due to its shape.
 It’s mirrored finish and curves create fascinating reflections that captures the attention of everyone who passes by.
 It’s a Chicago landmark and absolute must-see when visiting.

 The park is also home to a fountain with two glass tower fountains.
 The tower fountains have faces projected into them to make it look as if the mouths are streaming water into the pool.

 Stop at the peristyle to rest for a bit, or get a bite to eat at the outdoor cafe’ in the summer, or skate in the ice rink during the winter.

 Getting in: Millenium Park & the Cloud Gate Sculpture are open to the public.

 The Magnificent Mile

-The Magnificent Mile, also known as Le Boul Mich, consists of the stretch of Michigan Avenue from the river at the south end and Oak Street at the north.
+The Magnificent Mile, also known as Le Boul Mich, is the stretch of Michigan Avenue from the river at the south end to Oak Street at the north.